 Buckwheat grains, groats, and flour can be readily available in markets across the USA.
-One may find pre-packed, whole hulled seeds, toasted, parboiled and dried groats on the shelves in these stores.
+One may find pre-packed, whole hulled seeds, toasted, parboiled, and dried groats on the shelves in these stores.
 Choose packed, hulled, and toasted groats for immediate use.
 Unhulled seeds have a thick brown-black outer covering.
 Hulling exposes off-white color kernels (edible portion) inside.

-Buckwheat flour should be bought keeping in mind that it should be used within a short notice of time since, being oil-rich, it tends to turn rancid early if stored for extended periods.
+Buckwheat flour should be bought keeping in mind that it should be used within short notice of time since, being oil-rich, it tends to turn rancid early if stored for extended periods.

-At home, store whole groats and grains inside an airtight container in cool, dry place where they stay fresh for a couple of months.
+At home, store whole groats and grains inside an airtight container in a cool, dry place where they stay fresh for a couple of months.
 Its flour, however, should be stored inside an air-seal container and kept in the refrigerator.

 Unprocessed buckwheat grain has a thick outer coat (hull).
 However, it may not entirely be removed, and indeed, eaten as part of food that is rich in dietary fiber.

-At home, wash groats under cold water as you do it for other cereal grains like rice before cooking.
+At home, wash buckwheat groats in cold water as you do it for other cereal grains like rice before cooking.
 Its groats are cooked in a similar fashion as other staples like rice, oats, bulgur, barley, etc. Roughly, one cup of dry grain cooks to two cups of cooked fluffy and chewy buckwheat.

 Here are some serving tips:

 Soba is the Japanese name for buckwheat.
 Its flour, alone or mixed with wheat flour, is one of the chief ingredients in the preparation of thin soba noodles.

-In Eastern European regions, cooked buckwheat groats are eaten as a favorite filling food.
+In Eastern European regions, cooked buckwheat groats are eaten as a portion of favorite filling food.
 Kasha, toasted buckwheat groats, is a favorite food item akin to couscous in the Middle-east and northern Africa, eaten either alone or with seasonal vegetables and meat in many parts of this region.

-In the rest of the world, the grains used in a number of ways like any other cereal grains to make pilaf, polenta, porridge, flakes, puddings, etc.
+In the rest of the world, the grains are used in a number of ways like any other cereal grains to make pilaf, polenta, porridge, flakes, puddings, etc.